mapkyca/known-video-transcode/readme.md

 ------------
 * Drop VideoTranscode into your IdnoPlugins directory and activate
 * Install ffmpeg ```sudo apt-get install ffmpeg x264```
-* Configure the location of ffmpeg and qt-faststart
+* Configure the location of ffmpeg and qt-faststart, timeout and the execution time limit

 Now, when you upload a video, it will be queued and transcoded.